Income

 Learn More About This Program

-Please note: If you enroll in both Medicare and SSI, you will be signed up for the Extra Help program through Medicare Prescription Drug Coverage.
-This program helps people with limited income and resources pay for their medicines.
+Please note: If you enroll in both Medicare and SSI, you will be signed up for the Medicare Part D Extra Help program.
+This program helps people with limited income and resources pay for their prescription medications.

 Check Your Eligibility for Programs That Support a Healthy Lifestyle